IllinoisLegalAidOnline/website-docs/docs/source/cms_legal_content_guides.rst

 The Guide is a defined legal content type that must include:

 * An overview
-* At least one or more related articles ("Learn more")
+* At least one or more related article or FAQs ("Learn more")
 * At least one or more related how-tos ("Take action")

 .. image:: ../assets/cms-bundle.png